Want to take a road trip with Kevin Costner? Investors are betting you might – TechCrunch

 KC: Obviously I’m story-oriented; that doesn’t come as a shock to anybody.
 But you’re right, a lot of ideas come to me.

-Hearhere came through my wife, who said that Woody had something he wanted to talk about, and as she explained it to me, I got it, you know?
+HearHere came through my wife, who said that Woody had something he wanted to talk about, and as she explained it to me, I got it, you know?
 That’s the shiny thing for me, storytelling and having the ability for a good story to come out, especially when it comes to our country.

 So we had this meeting and he explained the concept to me, which is kind of equal to what I’d already been doing my whole life, which is stopping at the bronze plaques all over the country and reading about their historical significance — those [moments] that kind of interrupt everybody’s trip except mine.
 [Laughs.]
 You know, [it’s] getting out and stretching my legs and reading a little history and dreaming while the rest of the people in the car are kind of moaning because we stopped our progress.

-This is an extension of that for me, without getting out of the car, and with stories that can evolve and perhaps get longer.
+This [product] is an extension of that for me, without getting out of the car, and with stories that can evolve and perhaps get longer.
 And I can become more involved in what I was driving past and the people in the car can maybe sense what it was that interested me enough to stop.

 TC: You love history.

-KC: Hearhere is a lot more than history, but for me, it was the history [that I found so compelling].
+KC: HearHere is a lot more than history, but for me, it was the history [that I found so compelling].
 And it’s how the foundation was set for me to become more involved in the company and understand it a lot better and then become somebody who wanted to be a part of the founding of it.

 TC: AAA and Camping World are among the company’s strategic investors.
-How might they promote the app and what other partnerships have you struck to get Hearhere in front of people at the right time?
+How might they promote the app and what other partnerships have you struck to get HearHere in front of people at the right time?

-WS: Camping World also owns Good Sam Club, which is the largest organization of RV owners in the world, and AAA is a giant with 57 million members in the US, and they all see this as a way to fulfill something they’re aren’t currently doing for their audience; it’s making that bridge to digital, and we’re really excited to get this in front of their members and customers.
+WS: Camping World also owns Good Sam Club, which is the largest organization of RV owners in the world, and AAA is a giant with 57 million members in the U.S., and they all see this as a way to fulfill something they’re aren’t currently doing for their audience; it’s making that bridge to digital, and we’re really excited to get this in front of their members and customers.

 We also have partnerships with [the RV marketplaces] Outdoorsy and RVshare [and the RV rental and sales company] Cruise America.
 It’s a very hot market.

 TC: There have been similar ideas.
 Caterina Fake’s Findery was an early app that aimed to help users discover much more about locations.
-Detour, a startup that provided walking audio tours of cities that was founded by Groupon cofounder Andrew Mason, seemed interesting but failed to take off with users.
+Detour, a startup that provided walking audio tours of cities that was founded by Groupon co-founder Andrew Mason, seemed interesting but failed to take off with users.
 What makes you think this startup will click?

 WS: I loved Detour.
 I ate up both of those.

-I guess where I think [Detour] missed product market fit was the number of scenarios where you could use it and also, it was competing for people’s time.
-We chose to start with road trips because you have a captive audience; there’s only so much you can do when you’re driving in the car, unlike when you’re in a city, where there are all kind of options to explore its history, either through physical books or tour guides, and you had to carve out two hours of your time, and it’s easy to get distracted while you’re walking around.
+I guess where I think [Detour] missed product-market fit was the number of scenarios where you could use it and also, it was competing for people’s time.
+We chose to start with road trips because you have a captive audience; there’s only so much you can do when you’re driving in the car, unlike when you’re in a city, where there are all kinds of options to explore its history, including physical books and tour guides.
+You also had to carve out two hours of your time, and it’s easy to get distracted while you’re walking around.

 We want to capture the places that are along the journey and lesser known and more untold and where people have the space to engage in it.
 Starting as short form helps.
 It’s also on-demand, so you don’t have to follow a pre-designated route.
 We’re not taking you on a specific tour, where you have to turn left or turn right.
 We’re going to surface stories for you no matter what route you take.